slepc/slepc/doc/source/documentation/manual/pep.md

 ### Extraction

-Some of the eigensolvers provided in the `PEP` package are based on solving the linearized eigenproblem of equation [](#eq:firstcompfull).
+Some of the eigensolvers provided in the `PEP` package are based on solving the linearized eigenproblem of equation {math:numref}`eq:firstcompfull`.
 From the eigenvector $y$ of the linearization, it is possible to extract the eigenvector $x$ of the polynomial eigenproblem.
 The most straightforward way is to take the first block of $y$, but there are other, more elaborate extraction strategies.
-For instance, one may compute the norm of the residual (equation [](#eq:respol)) for every block of $y$, and take the one that gives the smallest residual.
+For instance, one may compute the norm of the residual (equation {math:numref}`eq:respol`) for every block of $y$, and take the one that gives the smallest residual.
 The different extraction techniques may be selected with `PEPSetExtract`

 ```{code} c
 PEPSetExtract(PEP pep,PEPExtract extract);